-- Exceptions: - When insulation is installed in a fully enclosed attic floor system, as described in Appendix E 2.1, R-30 shall be deemed compliant. - 2) In roof edge and other miscellaneous details such as bay windows, dormers, and similar areas where the space is limited, the insulation must fill the space up to the air baffle.
+Exception: When insulation is installed in a fully enclosed attic floor system, as described in Appendix E 2.1, R-30 shall be deemed compliant.

 N1102.2.2 Ceilings without attic spaces.
-Where the design of the roof/ceiling assembly, including cathedral ceilings, bay windows and other similar miscellaneous areas, does not allow sufficient space for the required insulation, the minimum required insulation for such roof/ceiling assemblies shall be R-30.
+Where the design of the roof/ceiling assembly, including cathedral ceilings, bay windows and other miscellaneous areas, does not allow sufficient space for the required insulation, the minimum required insulation for such roof/ceiling assemblies shall be R-30.
 This reduction of insulation from the requirements of Section N1102.1 shall be limited to 500 square feet (46m2) of ceiling surface area.
 This reduction shall not apply to the U-factor alternative approach in Section N1102.1.2 and the total UA alternative in Section N1102.1.3.

 N1102.2.3 Access hatches and doors.
-Horizontal access doors from conditioned spaces to unconditioned spaces (e.g., attics and crawl spaces) shall be weatherstripped and insulated to an R-10 minimum value, and vertical doors to such spaces shall be weatherstripped and insulated to R-5.
+Access doors from conditioned spaces to unconditioned spaces (e.g., attics and crawl spaces) shall be weatherstripped and insulated to an R-10 minimum value.
 Access shall be provided to all equipment that prevents damaging or compressing the insulation.
 A wood framed or equivalent baffle or retainer is required to be provided when loose fill insulation is installed, the purpose of which is to prevent the loose fill insulation from spilling into the living space when the attic access is opened, and to provide a permanent means of maintaining the installed R-value of the loose fill insulation.

-Exceptions: 1) Pull down stair systems shall be weatherstripped and insulated to an R-5 insulation value such that the insulation does not interfere with proper operation of the stair.
+Exceptions: 1) Pull down stair systems shall be weatherstripped and insulated to an R-5 insulation value.
 Non-rigid insulation materials are not allowed.
 Additional insulation systems that enclose the stair system from above are allowed.
 Exposed foam plastic must meet the provisions of the North Carolina Residential Code.
 2) Full size doors that are part of the building thermal envelope and provide a passageway to unconditioned spaces shall meet the requirements of exterior doors in Section N1102.3.4.